gacor84/ANOVA/anova.md

 $H_1: \text{at least one mean is significantly different from the others}$

-If the null hypothesis isn't true, we would expect the $MS_B$ to be greater than the $MS_W$, so we expect the F-ratio to be > 1.
+If the null hypothesis isn't true, we would expect the variability between groups $MS_B$ to be greater than the variability within groups $MS_W$, so we would expect the F-ratio to be > 1.
 On the contrary, if the null hypothesis is true, we expect the F-ratio to have a value close to 1.

+In terms of variance estimation:

+* If the population means are equal, then both $MSE$ and $MS_B$ are estimates of $\sigma^2$ and should therefore be about the same (they will not be exactly the same since they are just estimates and are based on different aspects of the data: the $MS_B$ is computed from the sample means and the $MSE$ is computed from the sample variances).

+* If the population means are not equal, then $MSE$ will still estimate $\sigma^2$ because differences in population means do not affect variances.
+However, differences in population means affect $MSE$ since differences among population means are associated with differences among sample means.
+So, $MSE$ estimates $\sigma^2$ whether or not the population means are equal, but $MS_B$ doesn't if they are not.

+Therefore, if the $MS_B$ is much larger than the $MSE$, then the population means are unlikely to be equal, but if the $MS_B$ is about the same as $MSE$, then the data are consistent with the null hypothesis that the population means are equal.

 ```r